 It’s a powerful tool that allows financial institutions to provide their customers with the most relevant products and services based on their personal data.

 Many banking organizations consider enhanced data utilization only a marketing tool, however, personalization also improves customer-organization interaction.
-This way, the banks can use personal data and history not only to increase sales and marketing ROI, but also foresee customer needs and benefit from increased user engagement, improved customer experience, and, as a result, enhanced customer loyalty.
+This way, the banks can use personal data and history not only to increase sales and marketing ROI, but also to foresee customer needs and benefit from increased user engagement, improved customer experience, and, as a result, enhanced customer loyalty.

 Expansion of Embedded Banking

 Embedded finance is not a future digital banking trend, it’s already here.
-Some examples of its use cases include Uber, Shopify in collaboration with Stripe, digital wallets like Apple Pay, Google Pay, etc.
+Some examples of its use cases include Uber, Shopify in collaboration with Stripe, and digital wallets like Apple Pay, Google Pay, etc.

 Although this banking model hasn’t received widespread adoption yet, according to the research, companies implementing embedded banking will gain a market cap of around $7 trillion by 2030.